- Behavioral & Social Sciences

 Those with a STEM major should meet with Cal Teach staff as early as possible.
 Cal Teach program internships are required for the STEM Education minor.

+The Education Department majors are non-screening majors.
 Students who plan to transfer to UC Santa Cruz as juniors should fulfill campus general education requirements before coming to Santa Cruz.
 They should also complete any prerequisites for their major.
 Transfer students should contact the Education Department soon after arrival at UC Santa Cruz in order to plan for subject matter coursework and testing requirements.

 Students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.